Homemade Soft Pretzels

 While the stand-alone pretzel is delicious enough on its own, you can’t deny that there are some delicious accompaniments available in the way of ooey-gooey dips!

-Some like to dip their cinnamon sugar pretzels in straight-up icing sugar or a warm chocolate dip, some like dipping their salty soft pretzel in a cheese sauce or even honey mustard!
+Some like to dip their cinnamon sugar pretzels in straight-up icing sugar or a warm chocolate dip, some like dipping their salty soft pretzel in a cheese sauce or cheese dip or even honey mustard!

 But c’mon we all know a warm plain pretzel dipped in melted butter is definitely the way to go.